🎉Grand Opening: May 2026

 NHS dentistry has faced significant challenges in recent years.
 According to reports from the British Dental Association and NHS England, many dental practices have reduced their NHS commitments or stopped accepting new NHS patients altogether.
 Across London, finding an NHS dentist currently taking on new patients can be particularly difficult.

+Several factors contribute to this situation.
 The NHS dental contract, which has been in place since 2006, operates on a system of Units of Dental Activity (UDAs).
 Many dental professionals have expressed concerns that this system does not always allow sufficient time or resources for comprehensive patient care.
-It is worth noting that NHS dental care remains an important and valuable service for many individuals.
+As a result, some practices have chosen to focus more heavily on private provision, where they feel they can deliver a broader standard of service.

 Key Reasons Patients Choose Private Dental Care